leonardovida/leonardovida.com/content/pages/about.md

 Outside of my research and study, I co-founded a startup (\younico) that had the aim of enhancing entrepreneurial activity at universities and I am committed to helping social innovative projects.
 To achieve the latter, I am currently part of Young Innovators, an honours programme that focuses on social innovative entrepreneurship, and I volunteer at <a target="_blank" rel="noopener" href="https://www.volteuropa.org/">Volt</a>, the first pan-european political movement.

-The languages I am most fluent in: R, Python, SQL Tools that I often use: Spark, GCP, Airflow, dbt
+The languages I am most fluent in: R, Python, SQL.

+Tools that I often use: Spark, GCP, Airflow & dbt.

 Here you can find an (hopefully) up-to-date version of my [cv](../media/cv.pdf).